Ahlfeldt/ABRSQOL-toolkit/MATLAB/README.md

+# MATLAB toolkit for measuring quality of life under spatial frictions

 **Notes on Stata ado programme**: Download the file `ARBSQOL.m` or open the file and copy its contents to your MATLAB project.

 ## Ready-to-use script